 Addressing Inner Dialogue Video Transcription:

-If they are on your website or having a conversation with you, every prospect has continual inner dialogue and you should be in on that conversation addressing the various points that they have.
+If they are on your website or having a conversation with you, every prospect has continual inner dialogue.
+You should be in on that conversation addressing the various points that they have.

-I am not asking you to be a mind reader, just know that when you first do business with someone or they’re a first time prospect, the guard is up and they are highly skeptical as they don’t know you and there is every reason to be cautious given the varying standards across many businesses.
+I am not asking you to be a mind reader.
+Just know that when you first do business with someone or they’re a first time prospect.
+The guard is up and they are highly skeptical as they don’t know you.
+There is every reason to be cautious given the varying standards across many businesses.

 - Do they actually provide the services I am looking for?